-Or, if your catchment school is full, you will be offered a place at a school nearest to your home with an available place.
-For this reason we advise you include your child’s catchment school as one of your three preferences.
+Or, if the catchment school is full, you will be offered a place at the nearest school to your home address with a place available.

 You have the right to appeal against a decision not to offer your child a place at your preferred school and to place them on a waiting list.
 The process is explained on the next page.

 Read the following information to find out what you can do if you have not been offered a place at the school you want: